-The dental team includes six dentists (one of who is a locum), seven dental nurses (two of who are trainees), a receptionist and a practice manager.
-The practice has five treatment rooms.
+The dental team includes a dentist, a dental nurse, a receptionist and a practice manager.
+The practice has two treatment rooms.

-The practice is owned by a company and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
-Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Mydentist - The Kingsway - Cleethorpes is the practice manager.
+The practice is owned by an individual who is a director of the company who is responsible for running the service.
+They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.

-On the day of inspection, we collected eight CQC comment cards filled in by patients.
+On the day of inspection, we collected four CQC comment cards filled in by patients.

-During the inspection we spoke with two dentists, two dental nurses and the practice manager.
+During the inspection we spoke with the dentist, the dental nurse, the receptionist and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.